frogsystem/spawn/README.md

 $app->delegate($delegateContainer);
 ```

-Delegate lookup enables sharing of entries across containers and allows to build up a **delegation queue**.
+Delegate lookup enables sharing of entries across containers and allows to make up a **delegation queue**.
 See **Design principles** to learn how to utilize this feature properly.

 # Design principles
 - Implements container-interop